Can Anemia Affect Your Emotions?

 Some consequences of being anemic are neurological disorders such as changes in your vision or headaches, vertigo, insomnia, and irregular menstrual periods.

-Beyond the consequences of a lack of iron on your physical health, one very important aspect that doctors might not keep in mind are the issues that this condition may cause on the emotional or psychological level.
+Lack of iron obviously has consequences for your physical health, but doctors might not keep in mind that this condition may cause problems on the emotional or psychological level as well.

 Feeling unwell can make you feel bad about yourself and the people around you.
 In addition, anemia can also lead to indecisiveness and feeling unsure about what you want in life.